USAA Auto Insurance Review for 2021

 USAA offers a wide range of insurance and service options, but what we really want to look in-depth at is USAA's auto insurance coverages.

 - Bodily Injury Liability — This coverage helps cover the costs of the other driver's medical bills if you caused the accident.

-- Classic Car — If you have a classic car, USAA’s classic car insurance will save you money because the coverage is based on mileage driven.
+- Classic Car — If you have a classic car, USAA's classic auto insurance will save you money because the coverage is based on mileage driven.
 You will have to make sure that your car is actually considered a classic car, though, as insurers have different qualifications.

-- Collision — If you are in an accident with another vehicle or an object (such as fence post), collision coverage will help you.
+- Collision — If you are in an accident with another vehicle or an object (such as a fence post), collision coverage will help you.

 - Comprehensive — If you run into a deer, have a tree fall on your car, or graffiti spraypainted on your windshield, then comprehensive coverage will step in.
 Comprehensive coverage covers drivers if their vehicle is stolen or damaged from something other than a collision with another vehicle.

-- Extended Benefits Coverage — This coverage will help provide death benefits, disability service benefits, and wage-earner benefits, but you’ll have to also carry medical payments coverage.
+- Extended Benefits Coverage — This coverage will help provide death benefits, disability service benefits, and wage-earner benefits, but you'll also have to carry medical payments coverage.

 - Personal Injury Protection — If you have medical bills after an accident, this coverage will help pay them.

 - Property Damage Liability — If you cause an accident, property damage liability will help cover the costs of the other driver's property damage bills.